brentjsimon/ASL-to-Text-App/README.md

 Graduating Class of 2018

 ## Description
-This project uses PYQT GUI to detect American Sign Language hand gestures through histogram recognition and outputs that into an output text box.
+This project uses OpenCV and TensorFlow to detect American Sign Language (ASL) hand gestures and outputs the equivalent English text translation.

 ## Preresiquites and Installation Guide
 First you would need install these dependency through a terminal

 1. Python 3.6.0+
 2. Keras 2.2.4
-3. Tensorflow 1.12.0+
+3. TensorFlow 1.12.0+
 4. OpenCV 3.4.0
-5. PYQT5
+5. PyQt5
 6. Git

 ## How to Install Preresiquites